Critical Illness definition

 Critical Illness means any of the following mentioned diseases – Cancer, Kidney failure, Liver Failure, Multiple Sclerosis, Multiple Organ Transplant, Coronary Artery Bypass Surgery, Aorta Graft Surgery, Stroke, Heart Attack and Coma.

-Critical Illness means the following:
+Critical Illness means any one of the following:

 Critical Illness means a serious medical condition listed on the Schedule of Benefits and defined in the Benefit Provisions section of the Policy.